-Here is blog on fabric dyeing with carrot tops.
-Wild carrots are easily found in the woods.
+Here is a blog on fabric dyeing with carrot tops.
+I am using wild carrots tops which are easily found in the woods sometime around summertime.
 Also known as Queen Anne’s lace or Daucus carota as the flowers resembled of lace patterns.
 One can also use domestic edible carrot tops from supermarkets or homegrown.
 It is one great way to use food waste before composting.
 It’s only the tops that will yield colour.
 While this colour may not last forever, it’s nice to know that colour can be obtain from them.

 How to find them

 They easily identifiable by the distinctive carrot smell when it’s harvested.
 Examine closely you will find the leaves what you in carrot tops/ leaves in supermarket.
 However wild carrots are not edible or matured plants have got Any or much roots that resemble domestic carrot.